 Please join us for a (lively) discussion about legal knowledge management.
 We will touch upon broad and overarching topics in addition to more granular ones, so it will be of interest to those who are new to the field as well as to those who are already immersed in it.
-We have three speakers plus a Chair.
+We have four speakers plus a Chair.

 Martin Halpern is Director, External Counsel Management and Knowledge Advancement with RBC’s Law Group.